-Immediately, I began to learn the basics of antique tractor pulling.
-My goal was to focus on winning a tractor pull.
+Immediately, I began to learn the basics of antique tractor pulling and my goal was to focus on winning a tractor pull.
 I picked up tips and tricks along the way and finally got to experience victory not long after.

 As I went through college, graduating with a degree in Mechanical Engineering, I figured out how relevant that body of knowledge is to tractor pulling.

 As my success with the JD 60 grew, I began to experiment with other tractors, finding more success as I applied my principles to each machine.

-About 5yrs years ago, I finished the restoration of a Minneapolis Moline ZA, a tractor that not only looks good, but was set up specifically for tractor pulling.
+In 2008, I finished the restoration of a Minneapolis Moline ZA, a tractor that not only looked good, but was set up specifically for tractor pulling.
 Before I even turned a wrench, I considered which make & model to use, weight, engine size, and many more criteria.
 Once finished, it did not take long to win trophies with it.
-After great success with the ZA, I built a Massey Harris 101 with a Chrysler engine that proved to be an even better puller.
+After great success with the ZA, I built a Massey Harris 101 with a 265 Chrysler engine in 2011 that proved to be an even better puller.
 Each tractor built since then has been stronger and more carefully planned, the most recent a 465 cubic inch build.